 Hazardous waste must not be included in your normal garbage.
-Check with your local council about waste disposal and recycling facilities for hazardous waste in your area.
+Your local council has information about waste disposal and recycling facilities for hazardous waste in your area.

-Australians dispose of 90 per cent of their glass in recycling bins, but less than half of this can be used in recycling.
+Australians dispose of 90%t of their glass in recycling bins, but less than half of this can be used in recycling.
 Toughened glass that melts at higher temperatures (such as window panes, drinking glasses, ceramics and glass cookware like Pyrex) can't be recycled as it can cause weaknesses in other glass products.

 Plastic bags can be dropped off at most major supermarkets for recycling, except for bags marked degradable or biodegradable.

 Contact your local council about what they collect and their preferences for how to recycle materials in kerbside recycling bins.
 For example, some facilities prefer you to leave lids on containers while others prefer you to leave them off.